 The islands supply ship, s.s.
 Dún Aengus made a special trip to the island in order that the new Galway County Council ambulance would be there on time.
 On the morning of the confirmation it also made an early morning start to convey the children from the smaller islands to Cill Rónáin.

-Archbishop Walsh with papal Nuncio, Gerald O’Hara.
+Archbishop Walsh with papal Nuncio, Gerald O’Hara. |

 And so, on Thursday, June 24th of 1954, the first ambulance service on the islands was inaugurated.
-Its main purpose was to convey patients to the ferry on the first stage of the journey to hospital in Galway.
+Its main purpose was to convey patients to the ferry or lifeboat, on the first stage of the journey to hospital in Galway.
 The first patient to avail of this service was reported to be appendicitis-stricken six year old Máire Mullen of Sruthán.
 This was a week or so after the blessing.

 There were a lot of photos taken that day in 1954 but sadly we can’t find any of the altar boys who attended the clerics at the blessing.
 If we had, we might have seen the angelic face of a young lad who would, a few years later, have some fun at the expense of Nurse Cadden.